christianadebambo/myIBMcertifications/README.md

 # myIBMCertifications
-# This repository contaiNs my certfications from IBM
+# This repository contains my certfications from IBM